 It’s no use advertising on Google Ads if most of your target audience is on Facebook.

-Social media has been a huge trend for the past 15 years.
+Social media has been a big trend for the past 15 years.

 Therefore, you can use it to your advantage and reach your target market more effectively.

-If you’re able to use social media correctly, you’ll be amazed at what a single tweet can do in driving traffic.
+If you can use social media correctly, you will be amazed at what a single tweet can do in driving traffic.

 With this data, it’s evident that social media is worth your time and investment.

-59% of marketers believe that their biggest source of ROI is email marketing.
+59% of marketers believe that their largest source of ROI is email marketing.

 If you already have an email list, you can use it to inform your subscribers about new content and encourage them to check it out.

-However, if your company doesn’t have one yet, then it’s best if you begin doing it as soon as you can.
+However, if your company doesn’t have one yet, then it’s better if you start doing it ASAP.

 To drive traffic to your content, you should have a solid SEO (Search Engine Optimization) strategy.